[This is a significant update to an archived post]

 Here’s an intriguing question: how is a coach like a doctor, a teach, a plumber and an accountant?

-- Doctors help people improve their health
+- Doctors help-people-improve their health

-- Teachers help people improve their intellects
+- Teachers help-people-improve their intellects

-- Plumbers help people improve their sanitation
+- Plumbers help-people-improve their sanitation

-- Accountants help prepare improve their finances
+- Accountants help-people-improve their finances

-And a common thread that binds all us improvement-professionals is the expectation that as we help others improve, we will invest in our skills and ourselves so we grow.
+And a common thread that binds all us people-improvement professionals is the expectation that as we help others improve we will invest in our own skills so we improve.